hhofner/slims.hhofner.com/src/content/blog/2024-in-review/index.md

 Given how random and unconcise these goals were, I think I really want to be a bit more focused, and precise for the following year...stay tuned.

+Notice for the sections below: I "squooshed" some images so they aren't as heavy and it really messed with the colors - just a warning.

 ## January

 ![A line early in the morning outside of an electric department store](./january-1.jpg)